SDWebImage/SDWebImage/Docs/SDWebImage-5.0-Migration-guide.md

 imageView.sd_setImage(with: url, placeholderImage: placeholder)
 ```

 However, all view categories in 5.0 introduce a new extra arg called `SDWebImageContext`.
 Which can hold anything that previous enum `SDWebImageOptions` can not.
-This allow user to control advanced behavior for view loading as well as many aspect.
+This allow user to control advanced behavior for image loading as well as many aspect (cache, loader, etc).
 See the declaration for `SDWebImageContext` for detailed information.

-### New Features
+### New Feature

 #### Animated Image View